zankoAn/config_vim/README.md

 # Installation:
    Enjoy your favorite packaging manager for installation and enjoy!
-   ,,Requirements Directory:
+   Requirements Directory:
        mkdir  ~/.vim
        mkdir ~/.vim/colors
        and move the theme file you want to the color file

 # Activate Theme:
     to activate the theme you want